 Were I born a few years later, I might have had a chance at being diagnosed younger.
 Then again, I might have just been considered an "indigo child".

 A few years later still and I could have been a "crystal child", which is Indigo 2.0 and is often associated with autism the way the original 'indigo' concept is correlated with ADHD.

 Giving kids fluffy, meaningless diagnoses does not help anyone.
-Just as a 'diagnosis' of HSP-hood didn't help me with the shenanighans autism brought into my life, being called "crystal" or "indigo" isn't going to help an autistic kid.
+Just as a 'diagnosis' of HSP-hood didn't help me with the shenanighans Aspergers brought into my life, being called "crystal" or "indigo" isn't going to help an Aspie kid.
 Being crystalline will not entitle you to any assistance, support or accommodations.
 It's hard enough to get those when you're an actual disabled person with an actual, documented disability, you're not going to get them for some sparkly New Age unicornshit.